Skip to content

 configMapKeyRef:

-key: redis.port
+key: redis.host

 - name: API_KEY